evhub/coconut/CONTRIBUTING.md

 ## Testing New Changes

 First, you'll want to set up a local copy of Coconut's recommended development environment.
 For that, just run `git checkout develop` and `make dev`.
 That should switch you to the `develop` branch, install all possible dependencies, bind the `coconut` command to your local copy, and set up [pre-commit](http://pre-commit.com/), which will check your code for errors for you whenever you `git commit`.

-Then, you should be able to just use the Coconut command-line for basic testing.
+Then, you should be able to use the Coconut command-line for trying out simple things, and to run a paired-down version of the test suite locally, just `make test-basic`.

 After you've tested your changes locally, you'll want to add more permanent tests to Coconut's test suite.
 Coconut's test suite is primarily written in Coconut itself, so testing new features just means using them inside of one of Coconut's `.coco` test files, with some `assert` statements to check validity.